 In personal injury cases, we often speak about loss - loss of ability, loss of enjoyment of life, loss of income, loss of time, and even loss of life.
 But there is one type of personal injury case where there is a unique kind of loss that is acutely felt by victims.

-When a person suffers from sexual abuse or sexual assault, they lose their bodily autonomy.
+When a person suffers from historic sexual abuse or historic sexual assault, they lose their bodily autonomy.
 The sexual violence they experience may cause physical injuries, psychological and emotional trauma, and/or quantifiable losses due to the effects of the damage to their lives.
 Such a dehumanizing act brings about a sense of degradation and humiliation that sets this kind of personal injury apart from any other.

-If you or a loved one has experienced sexual abuse or a sexual assault, you are not alone.
+If you or a loved one has experienced historical sexual abuse or a historical sexual assault, you are not alone.
 Statistics suggest one in four women and one in 10 men will experience some form of sexual abuse or assault in their lives.
 Stigma surrounding sexual abuse, fear of reprisal by the abuser, and the potential to feel re-traumatized when recounting the experience, mean only a very small percentage of assaults (about six percent) are actually reported to the police.

 It often takes time for victims of sexual abuse and sexual assault to come forward with their stories.
 For many victims, the actions occurred during their childhood or youth, perhaps at the hands of a person who had control or power over them.
 For other victims, even if the assault occurred in adulthood, they may have needed years to process their trauma.
 Fortunately, there are are no statutes of limitation for criminal or civil cases involving sexual abuse or sexual assault.
 Therefore, if you are a historic sexual abuse survivor or sexual assault survivor, you have not lost your right to justice with the passage of time.